top of page

 Clauses 6 through 13:

-Sections 6 through 13 describe an overview of each pillar.
+Sections 6 through 13 describe an overview of each pillar which involves various areas of the factory in TPM.
 For each pillar, it includes a Summary of the pillar including:

 • General – Aim, and goals of the pillar and an overall summary of the methodology.